-The longer the visitors stay, the longer this stress remains for the cat.
-Assess your cats stress level.
+The longer the visitors stay, the longer you may have a nervous cat.

 The bad-tempered cat I've been used to has gone and she is now the family pet I wanted her to...